murphye/lagom-customer/deploy/kubernetes/resources/cassandra-persistent/README.md

-# Cassandra with StatefulSets on Kubernetes
+# Persistent Cassandra on k8s Research

 This directory contains the source code and Kubernetes manifests for Cassandra deployment with StatefulSets tutorial.